bluerobotics/ardusub-gitbook/operators-manual/button-functions.md

 <a href="https://github.com/bluerobotics/ardusub/issues/">Submit an ArduSub GitHub Issue here</a> to report issues with the ArduSub software.
 </p>

-### ArduSub buttons default state
+### ArduSub default button configuration
-These are the default configurations of the joystick buttons in ArduSub.
+This is the default configuration of the joystick buttons in ArduSub.

 |  Normal function | Shift function |
 |:----------------:|:--------------:|